csederman/screendl/README.md

 ## Installation

-Most of ScreenDL's dependencies are installed automatically, however, cdrpy requires manual installation (see below).
+Most of ScreenDL's dependencies are installed automatically, however, cdrpy requires manual installation.
 We recommend first installing tensorflow and tensorflow-probability mannually prior to the installation of cdrpy as outlined below (<15 minutes):

 1. Setup a new conda environment: